mathiasverraes/15yearsddd/manuscript/rebecca_wirfs-brock/essay.md

 *Heuristic:* If a different actor performs an action it is a different event.
 ***
 For example, it is one thing for a customer to report an accident with the vehicle or to return a car, and another thing for an employee to report an accident or even the car itself if it has telemetry to do so.
 These are all different kinds of events.
-We discussed more heuristics about events:
+We discussed more heuristics about events.
 ***
 *Heuristic:* If there are different behaviors downstream, then multiple, different events might be generated from the same process.
 ***